-Jacobson is the author of a 2019 report funded by the Heising-Simons Foundation, All Children Learn and Thrive: Building First 10 Schools and Communities, which presents findings on coordinated efforts to improve teaching, learning, and care during the first decade of children’s lives.
-Nationwide, he provides consultation and serves as an adviser on the First 10 model.
+Jacobson is the author of All Children Learn and Thrive: Building First 10 Schools and Communities, a 2019 report funded by the Heising-Simons Foundation, which presents findings on coordinated efforts to improve teaching, learning, and care during the first decade of children’s lives.
+He is also a nationally recognized expert in education reform and serves as a consultant and adviser on the First 10 model.

-A widely published author, Jacobson has advanced the knowledge of community-school partnerships, bipartisan education priorities, building state pre-K–3 systems, and professional learning communities.
-He is a member of the advisory board for Boston College’s InterconnectED initiative.
+A widely published author, Jacobson has advanced the knowledge of community-school partnerships, bipartisan education priorities, building state P–3 systems, and professional learning communities.

 Jacobson holds a BA in History and an MA in Philosophy from Brown University and a PhD in Sociology from the University of Chicago.